 - No ex-post ratification is to be considered.
 Any ethics approval must be obtained PRIOR to data collection.

 - Theses and other pieces of research that contribute to an academic degree may be considered as invalid if performed without ethical clearance.
 The onus to obtain ethical clearance, if applicable, is on the researcher and supervisor (as a matter of fact, though).

 - Most publishers require ethical approval (if applicable) for accepting manuscripts.

 - Using University resources and structures (e.g. recruiting participants among students or staff) may require further approval from Human Resource Division, the Registar or the Dean of Students, depending on the nature of involvement.

 2014 Committee meeting schedule

 Applications will be processed immediately after reception.
-Depending on the review outcome approval may be granted directly, or a commitee discussion may be required.
-For the latter case applications must be submitted 3 weeks prior to each meeting:
+Depending on the review outcome approval may be granted immediately, or a commitee discussion may be required.
+For the latter case applications must have been submitted 3 weeks prior to each meeting: